MINORITIES IN SHARK SCIENCES

 Wave on the right hand side that is blue and curling to the left.
 The words Diversifying Ocean Sciences read horizontally across the screen with the

-We are so excited to be accepting applications for Year 2 of DOS!
 The purpose of the program is to provide folks with a stepping stone into marine science who are otherwise struggling to break into the field.
 Diversifying Ocean Sciences is a free, year-long hybrid program for people to hone their ocean science skills, build their network, and receive mentorship.
-Thirty participants will be accepted into the program.
-Participants will have the opportunity to participate in one of four concentrations (Estuary Science, Deep Sea Science, Coastal Science or Aquarium Science).
-The experience will culminate with a week long hands-on intensive in-person (on site) workshop and a week long shoreside (on site) or remote experience during summer 2024.
+Thirty five participants will be accepted into the program.
+Participants will have the opportunity to participate in one of five concentrations (Tropical Ecology, Science Diving, Biovisualization or Aquarium Science).
+The experience will include a week long hands-on intensive in-person (on site) workshop and completion of a final group or individual project.

 Participant requirements